Privia: Overview

-The original Privia was introduced by Casio in 2003, as a new concept within budget digital pianos, and is widely known for offering more advanced features and high-quality sound at affordable prices, being able to keep up with more expensive instruments.
+The original Privia was introduced by Casio in 2003 as a new concept within budget digital pianos.
+It is known for offering more advanced features and high-quality sound at affordable prices, comparable with more expensive instruments.
 The first Privia was the PX-100.
 Like any other compact digital pianos, it was able to be played on a table or optional stand, and was equipped with a digital sound source created by independent sampling of various piano timbres.

-The first generation Privia was produced from 2003 to 2006, and utilizes the Zygotech Polynomial Interpolation (ZPI) synthesis sound engine, as used in Casio's numerous former flagship keyboards.
-Second generation follows from 2006 to 2009, using similar sound engine.
+The first generation Privia was produced from 2003 to 2006.
+It utilized the Zygotech Polynomial Interpolation (ZPI) synthesis sound engine, as used in Casio's former flagship keyboards.
+The second generation followed from 2006 to 2009, using a similar sound engine.

-The third generation was introduced in 2009, featuring an all new Linear Morphing AiF (Acoustic and Intelligent Filtering) sound engine with 4-level dynamic stereo piano sampling and 128-note polyphony.
+The third generation was introduced in 2009, featuring an all new Linear Morphing AiF (Acoustic and Intelligent Filtering) sound engine with four-level dynamic stereo piano sampling and 128-note polyphony.